richartkeil/blog/content/blog/the-s-in-solid/index.md

 By now the benefits and necessity of structuring code this way should be clear.

 However, as with most things, one should not just apply the methods promoted by the Single Responsibility Principle blindfolded.
-Just splitting all your code into own classes until each has only a one-line-method will lead to over-engineered garbage code which is inefficient to work with.
+Just splitting all your code into own classes until each has only a one-line-method will lead to over-engineered code which is inefficient to work with.

 One should understand that the principle is about balancing division with aggregation — based on the reason for certain parts of code to change.